Biennale College Cinema – Eighth Edition

 C. Selection and announcement

-The selection will be made by the Director of the Cinema department of La Biennale di Venezia, whose decision will be final; he may opt during this phase to be assisted by consultants of his own choosing.
-The selection of the 8 projects participating in the July workshop will be announced at the beginning of June 2019.
+The selection will be made by the Director of the Cinema Department of La Biennale di Venezia, whose decision will be final; he may opt during this phase to be assisted by consultants of his own choosing.

-Afterwards, during the 76th Venice International Film Festival, Biennale College Cinema will announce the three teams selected to continue the training and invited to attend the workshop in October, along with nine teams selected through the International Call launched in May.
+During the 76th Venice International Film Festival, Biennale College Cinema will announce the nine teams selected to continue the training and invited to attend the 10 days development workshop in October, along with three teams selected through the Call BCC-Italia launched in February.

 D. Rules of participation

-Following the announcement, the 8 teams selected will sign a specific application form with La Biennale di Venezia, which will detail the conditions of their participation.
+Following the announcement, the nine teams selected will sign a specific application form with La Biennale di Venezia, which will detail the conditions of their participation.

 All the activities will be held in English.